TVC 15: Release

 RCA released Station to Station on 23 January 1976, with "TVC 15" sequenced as the first track on side two of the original LP.
-It was then released in edited form as the second single from the album on 30 April 1976, with the Diamond Dogs track "We Are the Dead" as the B-side and the catalogue number RCA 2682.
+It was released in edited form as the second single from the album on 30 April 1976, with the Diamond Dogs track "We Are the Dead" as the B-side and the catalogue number RCA 2682.
 Its release coincided with the European leg of the Isolar tour.
 It peaked at number 33 on the UK Singles Chart and number 64 on the Billboard Hot 100 chart.
 The song was also a top 20 hit in Sweden.
 Pegg notes that the same year Bowie recorded "TVC 15", Helen Reddy topped the US charts with the single "Angie Baby", which featured a similar premise to "TVC 15", where a boy is devoured by a transistor radio.

 "TVC 15" was performed throughout the Isolar, 1978 Isolar II, 1983 Serious Moonlight and 1990 Sound+Vision tours.
 A performance from the first Isolar tour was included on Live Nassau Coliseum '76 (2017), while performances from the Isolar II tour have appeared on Stage (1978) and Welcome to the Blackout (2018).
 The song was also a part of Bowie's set during an appearance on Saturday Night Live in December 1979.
 For this performance, Bowie wore a what O'Leary calls a "pencil skirt" with high heels while a "stuffed pink poodle" held a television screen in its mouth; he was joined on stage by Klaus Nomi and Joey Arias.
 Years later, Bowie performed the song at Live Aid in 1985.
 This performance featured saxophone by Clare Hurst and piano by Thomas Dolby.
 AllMusic's Dave Thompson found Bowie's choice to play the song as a "far cry" from the mostly greatest hits setlists of other performers at the event.